 |Windows installation media||Your PC won't start, you haven't created a recovery drive, and resetting your PC didn't work.|

 Windows 10 recovery tool is used to create a Windows 10 recovery USB or CD/DVD disc.
-The time to make a Windows 10 recovery drive is before your PC dies.
-After reviewing so many advertised tools on the market, we picked up two of the best Windows recovery tools for you regarding the effectiveness and ease of use.
-One is the Windows 10 built-in tool and the other is EaseUS Todo Backup, third-party backup and recovery software.
+You should make a Windows 10 recovery drive before your PC dies.
+Both Microsoft and third-party software manufacturers provide reliable recovery tools.
+Here we picked up two of the best Windows recovery tools for you regarding the effectiveness and ease of use.
+One is the Windows 10 built-in tool and the other is EaseUS Todo Backup, a third-party backup and recovery software.

 Next, you'll learn how to create a Windows 10 recovery USB with both the built-in tool and third-party software.
 Each way is able to solve a none-bootable Windows OS issue and revert your OS back to a working system point.

 How to Create a Windows 10 Recovery USB with 2 Built-in Tools